microsoft/onnxruntime/docs/get-started/with-javascript.md

 // or use CommonJS style import syntax const ort = require('onnxruntime-web');
 ```

+### Examples

 ONNX Runtime Web can also be imported via a script tag in a HTML file, from a CDN server.
-See examples below for detail.

-### Examples
+Here are some examples:
 - [Quick Start (using bundler)](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/js/quick-start_onnxruntime-web-bundler)
 - [Quick Start (using script tag)](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/js/quick-start_onnxruntime-web-script-tag)
 - [ONNX Runtime Web for In Browser Inference](https://youtu.be/0dskvE4IvGM)
 - [Inference in Javascript with ONNX Runtime Web](https://youtu.be/vYzWrT3A7wQ)

 ### Supported Versions

-Mainstream modern browsers on Windows, macOS, Android, and iOS.
+ONNX Runtime supports mainstream modern browsers/OS on Windows, Ubuntu, macOS, Android, and iOS.
+You can check the [compatibility](https://github.com/Microsoft/onnxjs#Compatibility) of ONNX Runtime with modern browsers and operating systems for your desktop and mobile platforms.

 ## ONNX Runtime for React Native